Usage#

 Preparing the input#

-DGAmore takes as input the result of a DMFT calculation, which currently must be produced with w2dynamics, a
+The starting point of every DGAmore run is the result of a DMFT calculation, which currently must come from

-continuous-time quantum Monte Carlo solver based on the hybridisation expansion.
-A w2dynamics run yields both the
+w2dynamics, a continuous-time quantum Monte Carlo solver based on the hybridization expansion.
+A w2dynamics run

-one-particle quantities and a two-particle output containing the four-point Green’s functions.
-The two-particle
+yields both the one-particle quantities and a two-particle output containing the four-point Green’s functions.

-script, which is installed alongside the main entry point; it prompts for the input and output file names and writes
+installed alongside the main entry point, which prompts for the input and output file names and writes only the

-only the density and magnetic spin components of the two-particle Green’s function to the output file.
-The original,
+density and magnetic spin components of the two-particle Green’s function.
+The original, unsymmetrized vertex file

-In addition to the processed two-particle file, a run requires a configuration file, which describes all run-time parameters, as well as a Hamiltonian.
-The Hamiltonian can be supplied either as a real-space (Wannier) Hamiltonian or as a momentum-space Hamiltonian generated by wien2wannier, and for interaction types that are not handled directly an additional file specifying the local and non-local interaction can be provided.
+Beyond the processed two-particle file, a run needs two more things: a configuration file describing all run-time parameters, and a Hamiltonian.
+The latter can be supplied in real space (Wannier) or in momentum space as generated by wien2wannier; for interaction types the code does not handle directly, an additional file specifying the local and non-local interaction can be provided.

 Running a calculation#

-The main entry point of the program is DGAmore.py.
+The main entry point of the program is DGAmore.
 Because it is added to the Python environment as a standalone

 executable, it can be invoked by name without its full path.
 For single-core execution, which is mainly intended for